InformaticsMatters/trigger-awx/README.md

 >   Remember that Job Templates that you expect to run on AWX must be
     executable by the user you provide.

+>   Any AWX Job Template you execute should have the **PROMPT ON LAUNCH**
+    option selected in the **EXTRA VARIABLES** section.
+If not, variables passed-in via the underlying tower-cli command will be ignored.

 ## Use in .travis.yml
 To make a Travis build trigger a Job Template on an AWX server, do two things: